 Laser cutting acrylic produces a clean, flame-polished edge with a high surface finish.

-A high-power CO2 laser with a wavelength of 10.6 µm and low cutting speed is recommended for best results with acrylics.
+A high-power CO2 laser and low cutting speed are recommended for best results with acrylics.

 There are basically two types of acrylics: Cast acrylic and Extruded acrylic.